 Farming strawberries requires human labor that is at risk from pesticide exposure; to reduce risk and save labor, TRIC Robotics’ automatic solution uses ultraviolet-C light to prevent pathogen formation.
 Nightly autonomous treatment of the plants keeps workers safer and increases profitability with no disruption to harvest and field operations.

 Current textile manufacture harms the planet through the use of toxic dyes , high consumption of raw materials, and shedding of microplastics in the environment.
 Werewool is engineering biodegradable textile fibers with inherent color and function that can be returned to the ecosystem after their useful life, supporting a circular fashion industry.

-The impact of ASPIRE on seed-stage startups is clear—more than $110M in follow-on funding has been raised by the 100+ startups that have participated in the program since 2015 and more than 87% of these ventures are still in business.
+The impact of ASPIRE on seed-stage startups is clear—more than $190M in follow-on funding has been raised by the nearly 120 startups that have participated in the program since 2015 and 90% of these ventures are still in business.
 ASPIRE startups that are also E-Team grantees are eligible to receive matching seed-stage funding from VentureWell if they have secured a sophisticated lead investor and can illustrate the impact of their solution and clear growth through their experience in our programming.